sayansatpati/PyCap/docs/intro-to-python/capstone/web_scraping.md

 ## Optional Activity (Bonus)
 With ASX data, we will see if we can determine the change in stock price based on the ASX Today Announcement.

-### Data Analysis with ASX
+### Web Scraping with ASX
 We will be talking about some of the steps that would let you start on analysing the change in stock price.
 Hint: ASX is a dynamic website, it is highly recommend that you check out Selenium library for your solution
 - We need to identify which stocks have their announcement today, we can use our web scraper to extract the listed stocks from the page

 ![Today's Announcement](../../assets/imgs/today_annoucement.jpg)